Should you use Trading 212’s ready-made pies or build your own?

 It includes bonds from the start because it wants the best possible chance of allowing you to retire – less chance of a total disaster – but the weighting is much higher towards equities in the beginning.
 It still has a 71% equity holding when 15+ years away from retirement.

-If you’re in the situation where you’d prefer your investments to have less risk at the downside of potentially lower returns — though returns could still be larger in theory — then these first two model pies could be good options for you.
+If you’re in the situation where you'd prefer your investments to have less risk at the downside of potentially lower returns – though returns could still be larger in theory – then these three model pies could be good options for you.

-BlackRock’s offering comes with a 0.17% Total Expense Ratio (TER), also known as the ‘Ongoing Charge’ which is taken annually by the fund.
-WisdomTree Core has a 0.28% TER, which is higher because of the larger weighting towards commodities — bonds are typically the cheapest option in a portfolio.
+Vanguard Global comes with a 0.11% Total Expense Ratio (TER) – also known as the 'Ongoing Charge' (OCF) – which is taken annually by the fund.
+BlackRock's comes in at 0.17%, and WisdomTree Core has a 0.29% TER, which is higher because of the larger weighting towards commodities – bonds are typically the cheapest option in a portfolio.

-Both of these TERs are fairly reasonable — not dirt cheap, but not stomach churningly expensive.
+Vanguard's TER is pretty cheap.
+The other two are fairly reasonable – not a bargain, but not stomach churningly expensive.

-And if you click through to the pie, you can also adjust the investment style to be more aggressive and take on more risk, or even be more conservative if you wanted to.
+And if you click through to the pies, you can also adjust the investment style to be more aggressive and take on more risk, or even be more conservative if you wanted to.

 This option is listed in Trading 212 as ‘Pie variant’, which will change the investment weights.

-If you want the most conservative pie possible, you’ll be putting nearly 78% of your investment into bonds, and only 20% into equities, on BlackRock Core.
+With BlackRock core, if you want the most conservative pie possible, you’ll be putting around three-quarters of your investment into bonds, and only around 20% into equities.

 There's flexibility for you to consider, but we won’t delve into every single pie option here – we’re focusing on the default options, which is the ‘Moderate’ pie variant in this case.